PHPAuth/PHPAuth/readme.md

 * Uses [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) to hash passwords, a secure algorithm that uses an expensive key setup phase
 * Uses an individual 128 bit salt for each user, pulled from /dev/urandom, making rainbow tables useless
 * Uses PHP's [PDO](http://php.net/manual/en/book.pdo.php) database interface and uses prepared statements meaning an efficient system, resilient against SQL injection
-* Logs user actions on  the site for various security reasons
 * Blocks attackers by IP for any defined time after any amount of failed actions on the portal
 * No plain text passwords are sent or stored by the system
 * Integrates easily into most existing websites, and can be a great starting point for new projects